RickCarlino/FORTH-experiments/README.md

-This is a hands on experiment.
-I'm building an MQTT client for GForth.

-Stuff I've Learned:
+Where I dump stuff when I'm playing with FORTH.

+I enjoy this kind of stuff.

+Things:
- - [ ] Unit testing in GForth
+ - [X] Unit testing in GForth
- - [ ] Named parameters
+ - [X] Named parameters
- - [ ] Writing buffers
+ - [X] Writing buffers
- - [ ] Writing raw MQTT connection
+ - [X] Writing raw MQTT connection
- - [ ] create ... does>
+ - [X] create ... does>
  - [ ] `word` `parse` and `parse-word`
+ - [ ] Hooking up to websocketd and redis because why not?